 Catrike Dumont Review

-Paint: Catrike paint jobs are a work of art.
+Paint: Catrikes paint jobs are a work of art.
 There is no one in the bike industry that is better, maybe just equal to Catrike’s paint jobs.
-Their standard paint jobs are everything you want in a paint job; clean, consistent and durable, along with seven colors to choose from.
-Catrike does all there own paint work, and I will have to say I have never seen a bad paint job from Catrike.
+Their standard paint jobs are everything you want; clean, consistent and durable, along with seven colors to choose from.
+Catrike does all their own paint work, and I will have to say I have never seen a bad paint job from Catrike.
 If you buy your Catrike in the winter, when Catrike sales are a bit slower, sometimes Catrike will have special color options or discounts on some models.